 For up to date information on tuition fees and the financial support that may be available.
 Please refer to www.cardiffmet.ac.uk/fees.

-Please see fee table for exact costings for this programme on a part time basis.
+Please see fee table on above link for exact costings for this programme on a part time basis.
 For information on modules to be studied part time please contact the programme leader.